adjadeguene/Defi-IA-JASY/README.md

 ## Technical requirements

 The packages required to run this code have been listed in the **requirements.txt** file.
-Other technical requirements?
+You can run the following command to install these packages:

 `$ pip install -r requirements.txt`